About Live Cinema

 THE LIVE CINEMA NETWORK

-Live Cinema UK acquired funding from Arts Council England to conduct the world’s first industry research into live cinema, which culminated in the publication of the Live Cinema in the UK Report and the Live Cinema Conference 2016, and formed the Live Cinema Network, led in partnership with King’s College London.
+Live Cinema UK acquired funding from Arts Council England to conduct the world’s first industry research into live cinema, which culminated in the publication of the Live Cinema in the UK Report and the Live Cinema Conference 2016, and formed the Live Cinema Network, led in partnership with King’s College London and the University of Brighton.
 The Network is a group of representatives from industry, advocacy groups, exhibitor networks, academics and creatives working within, seeking to access or researching this emergent field.
 The network will be the mechanism through which we establish symposia, a regular conference and other events to support the development of this innovative area of creative and cultural practice.